colinyaos/PersonalProjects/README.md

 /Trading contains some code put together to backtest the validity of certain mean reversion trading strategies, as well as some basic code to illustrate the results of each.
 /Logs is simply the logs I had the programs write to, the real programs are in /Programs.

+/Advent contains code solutions written for the Advent of Code 2021 challenge.
+It also includes the test and actual prompts used in the problems.

 marooncap.py is a little script written up to solve a specific problem.